Monday, 31 October 2011

 /lib/modules/`uname -r`/build

-The exception to this is if you are building the package targeting a kernel you are not running.
+you are not running.
 Users doing this should read the Building for external kernels section.

-Additionally, the kernel you're building for needs a valid ".config" file, if it isn't present compat will assume you have PCI, USB and PCMCIA built into your kernel and if not, fail building.
+isn't present compat will assume you have PCI, USB and PCMCIA built into

 We recommend these the following userspace applications to be installed: